rocky-linux/documentation/contrib_templates/create_new_user.md

 ### Managing User Accounts

-- From the the left menu column, click **Accounts** tab then, click the **Create new account** button
+- From the left menu, click **Accounts** tab and then click on the **Create new account** button

     ![img](../rocky_linux_images/5.png)

-- Enter the user's name in the text box for "Full name"
+- Enter the user's name in the **Full name** text box
+  >*Note that the username will be automatically populated based on the full name.
+However the username field is also editable.*
 - Enter a password for the new user
 - Click the **Create** button